-As a college student, your biggest financial risk is not following a budget.
+As a college student, your most significant financial risk is not following a budget.
 School is full of unexpected expenses, especially for those that like to socialize.
 You need to know you can afford what you plan to spend each month, or else you are setting yourself up for disaster.

 Worst case, get yourself a budgeting app or software to help keep track of your expenses.
 You might even be able to pair your online banking with a credit monitoring service, which serves as the best of both worlds.
-You will have your credit use, your credit report and score, and all your expenses factored in a single place.
-This makes it easy to get a full picture on your credit, as there are no uncertainties that can interfere with your expectations.
+You will have your credit use, credit report, score, and all your expenses factored in a single place.
+This makes it easy to get a full picture of your credit, as there are no uncertainties that can interfere with your expectations.

 Do Not Fear New Credit

-Of course, not all credit offers are good.
-You should not add a fourth or fifth credit card to your arsenal, just because you got the offer.
-You need to get an impressive credit limit, a low interest rate, or something else to make it worthwhile.
+Of course, not all credit offers are reasonable.
+You should not add a fourth or fifth credit card to your arsenal just because you got the offer.
+You need to get an impressive credit limit, a low-interest rate, or something else to make it worthwhile.
 If you get a strong FICO score, your goal is to find a much more attractive credit card.
 At this point, you will likely find yourself applying for one that has specific interest to you.

-As a college student, you should jump from your first credit card or two, to also having a cashback rewards card.
+As a college student, you should jump from your first credit card or two to have a cashback rewards card.
 That one can become the card you use the most, and the others can remain more dormant.
-Getting You can also transfer funds between credit cards, if the terms are right, which might help you balance your debt.
+Getting You can also transfer funds between credit cards if the terms are right, which might help you balance your debt.